agaitanis/msc_thesis/README.md

 # Route Planning for Emergency Evacuation using graph traversal algorithms

-Abstract:\
 Automatic identification of various design elements in a floor plan image has gained increased attention in recent research.
 Current work aims to extract information from a floor plan image and transform it into a graph which is used for path finding in an emergency evacuation.
 First, the basic elements of the floor plan image, i.e. walls, rooms and doors are identified.
-This is achieved using Panoptic-Deeplab which is a state-of-the-art deep neural network for panoptic segmentation of images and it is available in DeepLab2, an image segmentation library.
-The neural network was trained using CubiCasa5K, a large-scale floor plan image dataset, containing 5000 samples, annotated into over 80 floor plan object categories.
+This is achieved using Panoptic-Deeplab which is a state-of-the-art deep neural network for panoptic segmentation of images and it is available in [DeepLab2](https://github.com/google-research/deeplab2), an image segmentation library.
+The neural network was trained using [CubiCasa5K](https://github.com/CubiCasa/CubiCasa5k), a large-scale floor plan image dataset, containing 5000 samples, annotated into over 80 floor plan object categories.
 Then, using the prediction of each pixel, a graph is created which shows how the rooms and the doors are connected to each other.
 An application was developed which presents this information in a user-friendly manner and provides edit capabilities of